 - 1 Set the Talk/Monitor switch to M.

 - 2 Press RCL.

 - 3 Using the dialing keypad, enter the number to be stored.

 - 4 Press the STORE/PROG key.

-- 5 Press one of the number keys (0 through 9) to select the desired memory location.
+- 5 Press a number key (0 through 9) to select the desired memory location.
 The test set gives a confirmation tone.

 If a non-dialing key is pressed while programming a number sequence, it will be ignored.
-Pressing RCL a second time will exit the Programming mode.
+Pressing RCL a second time exits the programming mode.